- Original article

 The funding for this research project was provided based on a decision of the Parliament of the Federal Republic of Germany to provide an innovation support programme managed by the Federal Office for Agriculture and Food (BLE).
 The authors of this study would like to thank Jennifer Grundmann for her help with sample preparation and Adrian Prager for his support with the 16S rDNA sequencing.

+Open Access funding enabled and organized by Projekt DEAL.
 This study was supported by the German Federal Ministry of Food and Agriculture (Grant Number 2819107716).

 Ethics approval and consent to participate

 Consent for publication